Why would someone train a dog to walk and trot on a treadmill?

 How do you treadmill train a dog?

 Start with the treadmill turned off.
-Guide your dog to the back of the treadmill and have him jump on the belt and walk to the front.
+Guide your dog to the back of the treadmill and have them jump on the belt and walk to the front.
 Give your dog several treats for standing near the front of the treadmill.
-Turn your dog around and have him walk to the back of the treadmill to exit.
+Turn your dog around and have them walk to the back of the treadmill to exit.

-If you need a professional to help you improve, find a Certified Canine Fitness Trainer (CCFT) in your area to help you with a few private lessons!
+If you need a professional to help you improve, find a Certified Canine Fitness Trainer (CCFT) in your area to help you with a few private lessons.

-What else should I know?
+What else should I know about dog treadmill training?

 - Dogs should not be leashed to the treadmill – dogs could get tangled or be unable to exit safely if a sudden exit is needed.